-In a Friday publication by ZDNet, Hacker House security researcher Matthew Hickey said he managed to break the operating system's security in just over three hours.
+In a Friday publication by ZDNet, the researcher Hacker House's Matthew Hickey reported that he was able to crack the security of the operating system in just over three hours.

 Hickey was able to achieve remote management control and disable various security settings, leaving the system open for malware attacks.

-In this particular case, infringement it was done with a Word document that contained the embedded macros needed for the hacker to bypass the restrictions on Windows 10 S that are designed not to use apps that aren't in the Microsoft Store.
+In this case, the violation occurred with a Word document containing the built-in macros that was needed to bypass the hacker's restrictions on Windows 10 S that are designed not to use applications that do not exist in the Microsoft Store.

-After bypassing Word protection by downloading the document from a network share – instead of some link or attachment from electronic mail – Hickey could run some malicious code with admin privileges.
+After bypassing Word protection by downloading the document from a network element – instead of some link or attachment from mail – Hickey could run some malicious code with admin privileges.

 Using the Metasploit Penetration Testing Software, Hickey managed to obtain the highest possible level of access, with system privileges, and repeated the DLL injection to acquire remote control of the machine.